Nat34/Projects/php.md

-# Setting Up a Development Server
+# PHP

 This folder contains practice files.
-These files are created while learning to setup a development server.
+These files are created while learning PHP.

 ## Project:
-To setup a development server
+To setup a development server, learn a simple but powerful language

 ## Drivers:
 Testing is fast, errors or security problems are kept local